 You can customize the background of the chart.
-The background can be set by color.
 You can also color individual dimensions or measures by expression.

-- 1. In the properties panel, expand the Appearance section. - 2.
-Under Appearance > Presentation, click Styling.
+- 1. In the properties panel, expand the Appearance section.

-- On the General tab of the styling panel, you can select a background color (single color or expression), and also set the background to an image from your media library.
+- 2. Under Appearance > Presentation, click Styling.

+- 3. On the General tab of the styling panel, you can select a background color (single color or expression), and also set the background to an image from your media library.
+When using a background color, use the slider to adjust the opacity of the background.
 When using a background image, you can adjust image sizing and position.

 - 4. On the Chart tab, customize the background color for the following elements:

 - Header

 - Dimension values

 - Measure values

 - Measure labels

 - Total values

 - Null values